 Novi allows associations to establish a grace period for expired members so they can continue to receive member benefits after their expiration date has passed.
 This setting is global to the members of that member type and is defined by a number of days after a member's expiration date.
 One-off exceptions cannot be made.

 AE Tip™: The grace period only applies to members who are NOT set to auto-renew.
-If your organization auto-renews members, then the grace period setting is ignored.
+If your organization auto-renews members, then the grace period setting is hidden.

 Dues rules contain most of the accounting information in a membership signup or renewal since they correspond to the line items on a traditional QuickBooks invoice.
 When it comes to dues, the Member Type determines the remaining information that will appear on the invoice itself.